Depositphotos 346367072 S Depositphotos 346367072 S

 Pay close attention to your child or your loved one to know if they are a victim of this heinous act.
 It is extremely important to notice and understand the signs.

 Physical bullies are usually aggressive and violent.
-Therefore, if you witness unexplained scabs and bruises, losing things from school, depression or sadness, damaged possessions, and expressing violent behavior, chances are that your ward has been going through a tough time.
+Therefore, if you witness unexplained scabs and bruises, losing things from school, depression or sadness, damaged possessions, and expressing violent behavior4, chances are that your ward has been going through a tough time.

 Supporting a victim of physical abuse comes in steps.
 The first step is to create a safe space where they can speak without fearing embarrassment.
 Tell them that they are not the ones at fault in the given situation.
 Ensure to express kindness and empathy.
 Try to establish people who can cross-check the institution’s decorum and prevent such acts of bullying from happening in the future.